 What others say

-And since first writing this review, there have been many comments from readers describing their experience.
-Once again, some say it worked wonders, but others aren’t so convinced.
+Since first writing this review, there have been many comments from readers describing their experience.
+Once again, some say it worked well, but others aren’t so convinced.

-And this raises a key point: it’s very hard to predict whether Kalms will work for you or not.
+This raises a key point: it’s very hard to predict whether Kalms One-A-Night will work for you or not.